massalabs/station-massa-wallet/CONTRIBUTING.md

 ## Product Vision

-Thyra Plugin Wallet is MassaLabs's native wallet.
-Our goal is to offer the best experience possible to our users.
+This Plugin Wallet is MassaLabs's native wallet.
+Our goal is to provide maximum security to our end-users while still having a simple, enjoyable and user friendly experience.
+A wallet with no compromise.

 Definition of a Massa account: it is composed of 2 distinct elements: